AzuraCast/AzuraCast/Readme.md

 ### SSH

 You can connect to the Vagrant VM by typing `vagrant ssh` into the command line of the host computer.
+By default, the server is also available at `localhost:2222`.

 ### Web Server

 The web server is configured by default to respond to `http://localhost:8080`.

-The web application resides by default in the `/var/www/vagrant/` directory inside the Vagrant virtual machine.
+The web application resides by default in the `/var/azuracast/www` directory inside the Vagrant virtual machine.

 ### Database